Vaguery/CargoBot-ruby/readme.md

 Nothing fancy: no graphics, no special learning algorithms, nothing you couldn't do in a couple of hours yourself, having played his elegant but interesting little puzzle-game.

-## Creating and activating a CargoBot instance

-As far as I can tell, all the game's mechanics are captured here, with arguments and instance variables controlling the behavior and state of the bot's execution:

-`CargoBot.new("script")` is the basic call to create an instance

 ### Scripting language